James-Fleming12/EvidentialHDC/docs/tta_iterations.md

 **Verdict.** The run-through gives the complete same-suite picture of the Robust 21-ep
-extractor: a strong, correctly-placed gate signal (norm, not density), the best label-free crosstalk TTA of the family (naive +0.52-0.57 gap-closed), a healthy geometric-condition ceiling — and an unchanged fog/crosstalk labeled-ceiling deficit.
+extractor: a strong, correctly-placed gate signal (norm, not density), the best label-free crosstalk TTA of the family (naive +0.52-0.57 gap-closed), a healthy geometric-condition ceiling, and an unchanged fog/crosstalk labeled-ceiling deficit.
 For the TTA paper the method's claim is the label-free crosstalk update (norm-gated);
 for the ceiling/AL work the extractor is neutral-to-negative (the Iteration-15 shortlist in `robust_iterations.md` targets this: decouple the anchor from the